jbjorge/diffx/readme-template.md

      */
     emitInitialValue: true / false,
     /**
-     * Callback called with the final state after the outmost `.setState` function has finished running.
+     * Callback called with the final state after the outermost `.setState` function has finished running.
      */
     onSetStateDone: (newValue, oldValue) => '...',
     /**